 The University will take all reasonable steps to respond to the complaint.
-In addition to the investigative process, other actions may be taken by the Title IX Coordinator or designee including interim interventions or safety measures (e.g. providing support services to the victim, changing living arrangements or course schedules, assignments, or tests, providing increased monitoring, supervision, or security at locations or activities where misconduct occurred).
+In addition to the investigative process, other actions may be taken by the Title IX Coordinator or designee including interim interventions or safety measures (e.g. providing support services to the Reporting Party, changing living arrangements or course schedules, assignments, or tests, providing increased monitoring, supervision, or security at locations or activities where misconduct occurred).

 Investigation Process details

 The investigation process is conducted by an investigator who will meet separately with the Reporting Party and the Responding Party.
 During each meeting, the investigator will explain: (a) a summary of rights for each party, (b) the investigative process, (c) avenues of appeal after the investigation (if any), (d) information about available resources, and (e) an explanation that the University and the law protect against retaliation.

 The investigator will ask for all information relevant to the allegations.
 For both parties, this is their opportunity to present any information regarding the incident, including names of witnesses, the existence of documents, emails, text messages, or other recordings, or any other information the parties feel may be relevant.
 Both parties may also present supplemental information during the course of the investigation, until the investigator issues findings regarding the case.

 At their respective separate meetings with the investigator, the Responding Party and the Reporting Party may have an advisor or advocate present while being interviewed.
 The advisor or advocate is selected by the student (i.e. a parent, staff member, an advocate provided through Campus Advocacy Network (CAN), or an attorney).
 Advisors and advocates will be limited to advising and supporting the student and will not have an active part in the meeting.